-- Over 130 local companies participated in 'Wadiz Funding Briefing Session' in Shenzhen, China on April 19th
+- Over 130 local companies participated in 'Wadiz Funding Presentation' on April 19 in Shenzhen, China

 - Wadiz recruits domestic funding partners to collaborate with Chinese makers

-Funding Store Platform Wadiz announced today that it successfully hosted a funding briefing session for local tech-based innovative companies in Nanshan, Shenzhen, China.
+Funding Store Platform Wadizannounced today that it successfully hosted a funding briefing for local tech-based innovative companies in Nanshan, Shenzhen, China.

-The event saw the attendance of 130 promising Chinese companies from various sectors, including hardware tech firms, demonstrating significant interest in entering the Korean market.
-Wadiz initially planned the briefing for around 100 companies, but due to an unexpectedly enthusiastic response, pre-registration closed early, leading to an expansion of the capacity.
+The event was attended by 130 promising Chinese companies from various sectors, including hardware tech companies, who showed high interest in entering the Korean market.
+Wadizinitially organized the event for 100 companies, but due to the overwhelming response, the pre-registration was closed early and the capacity was expanded.

 This interest is due to the fact that Chinese companies are looking for new channels to expand overseas due to uncertain international tariffs.
 In particular, crowdfunding in South Korea is a testbed channel for many Chinese tech companies, as it allows them to quickly gauge consumer response before launching.

-The briefing introduced the characteristics of the Korean market and plans to launch Wadiz's global service, and also shared examples of Chinese hardware startups that have successfully entered the Korean market with Wadiz.
+The presentation introduced the characteristics of the Korean market and Wadiz's plans to launch global services, and also shared examples of Chinese hardware startups that have successfully entered the Korean market with Wadiz.

 For example, Roborock, a global robot vacuum cleaner brand, raised Wadiz funding in December 2021, raising about $310 million at the time.